ankurshukla03/ldsaproject/Project_plan.md

 - No of crimes per months in Chicago

 ## What technology we will be using and why
-Pypark for analyzing the dataset considering the better in-memory RDD computation technique
+Pyspark for analyzing the dataset considering the better in-memory RDD computation technique

 ## What we want to preprocess from the data
 Drop out the columns which are less significant